devManWeb/health-watch/readme.md

 Important: the script is still in development, at the moment it does not work and must be tested.
 There are several TODOs and FIXMEs

-To use this script, stay in the root folder and use:
+To use this script, in the root folder of the project use:

 ```
 python -m project.src.app
 ```

-To run test, stay in the root folder and use:
+To run tests, in the root folder of the project use:

 ```
 python -m project.tests.nameOfTheTest
 ```

+where nameOfTheTest is the desired test.